torvalds/linux/Documentation/i2c/busses/i2c-piix4.rst

 This driver will refuse to load on IBM systems with an Intel PIIX4 SMBus.
 Some of these machines have an RFID EEPROM (24RF08) connected to the SMBus, which can easily get corrupted due to a state machine bug.
 These are mostly Thinkpad laptops, but desktop systems may also be affected.
-We have no list of all affected systems, so the only safe solution was to prevent access to the SMBus on all IBM systems (detected using DMI data.)
+We have yes list of all affected systems, so the only safe solution was to prevent access to the SMBus on all IBM systems (detected using DMI data.)